 In rendering the opinions set forth below, we examined and relied upon such certificates, corporate records, agreements, instruments and other documents, and examined such matters of law, that we considered necessary or appropriate as a basis for the opinions.
-In rendering the opinions set forth below, we have examined and are familiar with originals or copies, certified or otherwise identified to our satisfaction, of (i) the third amended and restated certificate of incorporation of the Company, as in effect on the date hereof, (ii) the Registration Statement, (iii) resolutions of the Board of Directors of the Company relating to, among other matters, the filing of the Registration Statement and (iv) such other documents as we have deemed necessary or appropriate as a basis for the opinions set forth below.
+In rendering the opinions set forth below, we have examined and are familiar with originals or copies, certified or otherwise identified to our satisfaction, of (i) the third amended and restated certificate of incorporation of the Company, as in effect on the date hereof, (ii) the Registration Statement, (iii) resolutions of the Board of Directors of the Company relating to, among other matters, the issuance of the Public Warrants, the Luxor Warrants, the Convertible Notes and the filing of the Registration Statement and (iv) such other documents as we have deemed necessary or appropriate as a basis for the opinions set forth below.
 In our examination, we have assumed the legal capacity of all natural persons, the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to original documents of all documents submitted to us as certified or photostatic copies, the authenticity of the originals of such latter documents, that all parties to such documents had the power, corporate or other, to enter into and perform all obligations thereunder and all such documents have been duly authorized by all requisite action, corporate or other, and duly executed and delivered by all parties thereto.
 As to any facts material to the opinions expressed herein that we did not independently establish or verify, we have relied upon oral or written statements and representations of officers and other representatives of the Company and others.

-Based upon the foregoing and subject to the assumptions, qualifications and limitations set forth herein, we are of the opinion that the Shares have been duly authorized and, when issued by the Company in accordance with the terms and in the manner set forth in the 2018 Plan or the 2014 Plan, as applicable, will be validly issued, fully paid and non-assessable.
+Based upon the foregoing and subject to the assumptions, qualifications and limitations set forth herein, we are of the opinion that:

+- 1. The Public Warrants, the Luxor Warrants and the Convertible Notes are legal, valid and binding agreements of the Company, enforceable against the Company in accordance with their terms. - 2.
+The Merger Shares have been duly authorized and are validly issued, fully paid and non-assessable. - 3.
+The Luxor Warrant Shares and the Convertible Note Shares have been duly authorized and, when issued by the Company against payment therefor in accordance with the terms of the Luxor Warrants and the Convertible Notes, respectively, will be validly issued, fully paid and non-assessable.

-The opinions expressed herein are based upon and limited to the General Corporation Law of the State of Delaware (including the statutory provisions, the applicable provisions of the Delaware Constitution and reported judicial decisions interpreting the foregoing).
-We express no opinion herein as to any other laws, statutes, regulations or ordinances.
+The opinions expressed herein are based upon and limited to the General Corporation Law of the State of Delaware (including the statutory provisions, the applicable provisions of the Delaware Constitution and reported judicial decisions interpreting the foregoing) and the laws of the State of New York.
+We express no opinion herein as to any others laws, statutes, regulations or ordinances.
+The opinions expressed herein that are based on the laws of the State of New State of New York are limited to the laws generally applicable in transactions of the type covered by the Registration Statement.

-We hereby consent to the filing of this opinion letter as Exhibit 5.1 to the Registration Statement and to the reference to our firm under the caption $\hat{a} \in \mathbb{C}$ and $\hat{a} \in \mathbb{C}$ in the prospectus included in the Registration Statement.
-In giving such consent, we do not thereby admit that we are experts within the meaning of the Securities Act or the rules and regulations of the Commission or that this consent is required by Section 7 of the Securities Act
+We hereby consent to the filing of this opinion letter as Exhibit 5.1 to the Registration Statement and to the reference to our firm under the caption "Legal Matters" in the prospectus included in the Registration Statement.
+In giving such consent, we do not thereby admit that we are experts within the meaning of the Securities Act or the rules and regulations of the Commission or that this consent is required by Section 7 of the Securities Act.